huiminzeng/NCL-SR-item/README.md

-# ICLR Submission: A Non-Contrastive Learning Framework for Sequential Recommendation with Preference-Preserving Profile Generation
+# TPAMI Extension: A Non-Contrastive Learning Framework for Sequential Recommendation with Preference-Preserving Profile Generation

 ## Requirements